Alzheimer’s disease clinical trials have an exceptionally high failure rate. But that doesn’t mean the research has been a failure.

 Over the last few decades, researchers have made tremendous advances in understanding what Alzheimer’s disease does to the brain.
 That has paved the way for current and future research into therapies that could prevent the disease, or at least delay its onset by a few years.

 But although my colleagues and I are optimistic, that doesn’t change the fact that no new AD drug has been approved since 2003.
 From 2002-2012, drug candidates have had a 99.6 percent failure rate.[i]
 In some cases, the proposed therapeutic may have been ineffective.
-But in others, the flaw could to trial execution and/or design.[ii]
+But in others, the flaw could be due to the trial execution and/or design.[ii]
 The more we learn, the easier it will be to understand that distinction in future trials.

 The first few lessons relate to trial design and execution: